xixiaofinland/sf.nvim/README.md

 ### Display target_org

-When Nvim starts, sf.nvim auto-runs `SfFetchOrgList` to fetch the authenticated org names and save the target_org in `require'sf'.target_org`.
+When Nvim starts, Sf.nvim runs `SfFetchOrgList`(i.e. `sf org list`) to fetch the authenticated org names and save the target_org name in the plugin if it exists.
-As a majority of commands execute against a target_org, it's wise to display target_org in your statusline.
+As a majority of commands execute against a target_org, it's recommended to set (use `SfSetTargetOrg`) and display target_org in your statusline.

 For example, I use lualine.nvim, and configure/show target_org(`sandbox1`) as below.